Bipolar Lithium Imaging and Spectroscopy Study (BLISS)

 Bipolar disorder is a common, highly recurrent and debilitating psychiatric illness.
-Lithium effectively treats and prevents mania and depression, additionally reducing risk of suicide.
-We lack the ability to usefully predict response to lithium – clinical predictors require an established period of illness; relying on these delays potentially effective treatment.
+Lithium can effectively treat and prevent mania and depression and reduce risk of suicide.
+However, lithium does not work for everyone.
+It would be useful to be able to predict who will respond well to lithium before they start taking it, but we lack the ability to usefully predict response to lithium.
+Clinical predictors of lithium response require an established period of illness, however relying on these delays potentially prevents effective treatment.
 Magnetic resonance (MR) techniques hold great potential in predicting response to lithium.

-In a large cross-sectional study we will systematically appraise the structure and composition of the brain in lithium responders and non-responders, in comparison with control groups.
+In a large cross-sectional study where we recruited around 100 participants, the aim was to systematically appraise the structure and composition of the brain in lithium responders and non-responders, in comparison with control groups.

 Our advanced multimodal MR techniques were successfully supplemented by the development and application of a novel multinuclear 7Li true 3D imaging sequence.
 This provided high-resolution images of the distribution of lithium in the brain, which will now be analysed with respect to response.